 Piranha recommends that the machine be placed on a reasonably level concrete foundation suitable to support the press brake's total weight and in accordance with local building codes.
 The machine should be placed on a single concrete pad free of cracks and seams.
-Prior to anchoring or setting, the press brake should be leveled and shimmed A section on leveling is included in this manual.
+Prior to anchoring or setting, the press brake should be leveled and shimmed.
+Section 0 of this manual discusses leveling the machine.
 Anchoring can be accomplished using suitable masonry anchors.
-Typically, only the rear feet of the machine need to be anchored.
 Use the machine as a template for anchoring hole locations.
 Placement of the machine should allow easy access around the machine for the operator and maintenance personnel.
 For safe operation placement should allow tooling to be installed onto the bed from the end of the machine.

-It is recommended that a minimum four-foot area around the Piranha 350 Press Brake be provided.
+It is recommended that a minimum four-foot area around the Piranha 35 Press Brake be provided.